-Bradley Amoils and Andrew Jacobson are jointly and primarily responsible for the day-to-day management of the Fund's portfolio.
+Robert Sykes, CFA and Nathan Thooft, CFA, are jointly and primarily responsible for the day-to-day management of the funds.

-The following table provides information regarding other accounts for which each portfolio manager listed above has day-to-day management responsibilities.
+The following table reflects information regarding other accounts for which each listed portfolio manager has day-to-day management responsibilities.
 Accounts are grouped into three categories: (i) other investment companies (and series thereof); (ii) other pooled investment vehicles; and (iii) other accounts.
 To the extent that any of these accounts pays advisory fees that are based on account performance ("performance-based fees"), information on those accounts is specifically broken out.
 In addition, any assets denominated in foreign currencies have been converted into U.S. dollars using the exchange rates as of the applicable date.
-Also shown below the table is each portfolio manager's investment in the Fund and similarly managed accounts.
+Also shown below the table is each portfolio manager's investment in the funds and similarly managed accounts.

-The following table provides information as of March 31, 2019:
+The following table reflects information as of August 31, 2020: